For the NT reading: Acts 1:6-14

 “I am.”
 The Greek here is very precise.
 There is a pronoun, not required grammatically, which means that it is emphatic.
-I, in boldface type, so to speak: a choice of expression that requires Thomas to turn his attention from thoughts or doubts or fears about what he may or may not believe to the one certainty, which at that moment is the person standing in front of him, the person of Jesus himself.
+I, in boldface type, so to speak: a choice of expression that requires Thomas to turn his attention away from thoughts or doubts or fears about what he may or may not believe to the one certainty, which at that moment is the person standing in front of him, the person of Jesus himself.

 “I am THE WAY.”
 The evangelist’s Greek in the predicate is also precise.
 There is an article before the noun—which is not normal in Greek when a noun follows the verb “to be”.
 And what that means in this case is that the claim is absolute.
 Not “I am a way”—I have a cunning plan, chaps, which might work!—but I am THE way—the appointed way, God’s way.